subramanyasagar/aws-rekognition-with-bot3/README.md

-<b>This project is a sample to use S3 bucket stored image files processing</b>
+<b>This project is a sample to use S3 bucket stored image files processing with AWS rekognition</b>
 <ul>
 <li>It includes the capability of using AWS boto3 library to perform a Object Oriented approach to load and call AWS services</li>
 <li>detect_labels: Is the method in rekognition service library to identify objects in the image content</li>